 Fixed pricing means no surprises.
 Before we begin, you'll receive a fixed price in your Project Summary Statement, along with the estimated completion date.

 Do you do site-specific artwork?

 Absolutely.
-I highly encourage you to send me photos of your space, paint colors, and furnishings, as well as completing my brief Art Request form.
+I also encourage you to send me photos of your space, paint colors, and furnishings.

 What happens if I don’t like my art?